-Activity data for land use change conversions (Table 4) and the Emission Factors calculated for the specific land use conversions (Table 19) were used to calculate CO_2 emissions associated with each land use change for each epoch.
-This is shown in Tables 20-23.
+Activity data for land use change conversions (Table 4) and the Emission Factors calculated for the specific land use conversions (Table 19) were used to calculate CO2 emissions associated with each land use change for each epoch.
+This is shown in Tables 20-2320.
+A brief description of each of the tables is given below with illustrations from the Dense forest category of the montane and western rain forest which is a major source of emissions.